yanjint/CBF-CGF/README.md

 This repo hosts the code for paper "Complementary Bidirectional Fusion for Multi-view Graph Clustering".

-Run run_demo.m, you can get the results!
+Run get_res.m, you can get the results!